 Both CKD and stroke share common traditional risk factors such as diabetes mellitus, smoking, hypertension, hypercholesterolemia and AF.
 Disorganized atrial contraction with a reduction in atrial blood flow, atrial fibrosis, endothelial and endocardial injury and dysfunction, augmented expression of tissue factor and von Willebrand factor, amplified platelet activation and fibrinolysis may all predispose to thrombus formation and systemic embolization in CKD patients with AF (34).

-(36)(36)
+Challenges of quantifying loss of renal function on an individual patient basis

+The most commonly used renal function estimation equations based on serum creatinine concentration and demographic variables are the Cockcroft-Gault formula (CG), the Modification of Diet in Renal Disease Study (MDRD) and the most recent equation from the Chronic Kidney Disease Epidemiology Collaboration (CKD-EPI) (Table 1, Figure 1) (36).
+While most nephrologists favour the latest CKD-EPI equation for diagnosing and classifying CKD, there is no consensus about the best formula to use for guiding drug dose choices; medical regulatory requirements still mandate the use of the dated CG formula despite it no longer being used in clinical practice.
+This is a significant concern as there is the potential for drug dosing errors; many commonly used medications in patients with AF or heart failure require dose adjustment according to renal function.
+There can be striking differences between the derived GFR values using these different equations (36).

 The utility of bleeding and clotting scoring schemes in CKD